Zersetzung: Targeted groups

-The Stasi also occasionally used Zersetzung on non-political organisations regarded as undesirable, such as the Watchtower Society.
+The Stasi also occasionally used Zersetzung on non-political organisations regarded as undesirable, such as the Watchtower Society of Jehovah Witnesses.

 Prominent individuals targeted by Zersetzung operations included Jürgen Fuchs, Gerulf Pannach, Rudolf Bahro, Robert Havemann, Rainer Eppelmann, Reiner Kunze, husband and wife Gerd and Ulrike Poppe, and Wolfgang Templin.

 Public awareness and legal aspects

 Once aware of his own status as a target, GDR opponent Wolfgang Templin tried, with some success, to bring details of the Stasi's Zersetzung activities to the attention of western journalists.
 In 1977 Der Spiegel published a five-part article series, "Du sollst zerbrechen!" ("You're going to crack!"), by the exiled Jürgen Fuchs, in which he describes the Stasi's "operational psychology".
 The Stasi tried to discredit Fuchs and the contents of similar articles, publishing in turn claims that he had a paranoid view of its function, and intending that Der Spiegel and other media would assume he was suffering from a persecution complex.Treffbericht des IMB "J. Herold" mit Oberleutnant Walther vom 25.
 März 1986 über ein Gespräch mit dem "abgeschöpften" SPIEGEL-Redakteur Ulrich Schwarz.
 Dok. in Jürgen Fuchs: Magdalena.
 MfS, Memphisblues, Stasi, Die Firma, VEB Horch & Gauck – Ein Roman.
 Berlin 1998, S. 145.
 This, however, was refuted by the official Stasi documents examined after Die Wende (the political power shift in the GDR in 1989–90).

 Because the scale and nature of Zersetzung were unknown both to the general population of the GDR and to people abroad, revelations of the Stasi's malicious tactics were met with some degree of disbelief by those affected.
 Many still nowadays express incomprehension at how the Stasi's collaborators could have participated in such inhuman actions.